outcomesinsights/loadmop/README.md

 ## Pleas for Help

 I've written methods to quickly load the data into PostgreSQL and SQLite, but I don't regularly use many other RDBMSs.
 Right now they use a method that should work for all RDBMSs, but is pretty slow.

+Some of the faster methods are Unix-only as well.
+If there are fast, platform-independent ways to load the data, I'm interested.

 Please submit suggestions or pull requests to speed up loading under other RDBMSs and I'll incorporate them.
 Thanks!